renawang26/Automatic-methods-for-Construction-of-Multimodal-Interpreting-Corpora/README.md

 # Automatic-methods-for-Construction-of-Multimodal-Interpreting-Corpora

-Automatic Speech Recognition (ASR), as discussed in studies by Sharp et al. (1997) and Santiago et al. (2017), is a technology that has gained widespread usage and recognition in various fields, with its findings being accepted for publication.
-This study aims to explore the possibility of using the ASR confidence score as a predictor for human post-editing efforts.
-ASR systems assign a confidence score to each word they recognize, which reflects the probability of the word being correctly identified, as detailed by Wessel et al. (2001).
-These confidence scores range from 0 to 1.
+In the realm of Automatic Speech Recognition (ASR), seminal research by Sharp et al. (1997) and Santiago et al. (2017) has underscored the technology's burgeoning prevalence and recognition across a spectrum of disciplines, culminating in its findings being deemed worthy of academic publication.
+The focal point of this study is to scrutinize the potential of leveraging ASR confidence scores as predictors for the intensity of human post-editing intervention.
+ASR frameworks assign a probabilistic confidence metric to each discerned word, indicative of the likelihood of its accurate recognition, a concept thoroughly expounded by Wessel et al. (2001).
+These confidence indices are quantified on a continuum from 0 to 1.

-In this context, we have developed an R script designed to assess the relationship between the post-edit ratio and the ASR confidence level.
-This evaluation is conducted using a logistic regression model.
+In alignment with this theoretical framework, we have formulated an R-based algorithmic script, expressly for examining the correlation between the post-editing ratio and the ASR-derived confidence indices.
+This analytical endeavor employs a logistic regression model to quantitatively delineate this relationship.

+The code included the following functionalities:

+- Utilization of IBM's cloud-based services for converting speech to text.
+- Processing and analysis of the transcribed output to identify paraverbal elements.
+- Quantitative assessment of the correlation between post-editing requirements and the ASR confidence scores.